skyfrk/dhbw-vs-latex-template/README.md

 ## 😊 Contribute

-Feel free to open an [issue](https://github.com/skyfrk/dhbw-vs-latex-template/issues) or submit a pull request if you discovered a bug or if there are new specifications! 📚
+Feel free to open an [issue](https://github.com/skyfrk/dhbw-vs-latex-template/issues) or submit a pull request after reading our [contributing guidelines](./CONTRIBUTING.md) if you discover a bug or if there are new specifications! 📚

-> Everything except the output of this template should be written in english for better accessibility!

 ### 🔎 Resources